JujuAdams/ColorMod/README.md

 What we want is the speed of colour indexing with the convenience of colour searching.
 Whilst it's not possible to be quite as memory efficient as either of the two techniques discussed, we can use some simple maths to get both speed and convenience without too much compromise.

 Palette swapping is all about taking an input colour finding a matching target colour in an array.
 The "colour search" solution discovers our array index by iterating over all the target colours and checking for a match one by one.
-The "colour index" solution treats the input colour itself as an array index after a little pre-processing.
-For our new solution is calculate the array index for a given input colour at runtime by using the modulo mathematical function.
+The "colour index" solution treats the input colour itself as an array index, albeit after pre-processing the image before compile.
+The solution being introduced here will calculate the array index for a given input colour at runtime by using the modulo mathematical function.
 (I won't explain what modulo does in detail here because if you're implementing a palette swap shader you probably know already.
 If you don't, [Khan Academy](https://www.khanacademy.org/computing/computer-science/cryptography/modarithmetic/a/what-is-modular-arithmetic) has a decent article.)

 What're going to do is calculate the array index as simply `arrayIndex = inputColour mod base`.
 Because we're using modulo, we know that calculated array indexes can never exceed the base of the modulo function.
 This puts a hard limit on the maximum length of the array.
 We further choose an appropriate base such that none of the calculated array indexes overlap for the input colours in the image.
 We want to choose the base that gives us the smallest modulo base possible which means our final array can be as small as possible.
 We're going to assume all input colours are remappable for the purposes of choosing a base otherwise we might end up in a situation where we have an array index collision leading to the wrong colours being swapped.

 Getting an output colour is as simple as `outputColour = array[inputColour mod base]`.
-This is fast for the GPU to calculate in a fragment shader and doesn't require any semi-permanent image processing work.
-We can do some additional work to improve on this equation to reduce the array size a little bit but let's keep it simple for now.
+This is fast for the GPU to calculate in a fragment shader and doesn't require any image pre-processing.
+We can do some additional work to improve on this equation to reduce the array size a little bit, but let's keep it simple for now.

 Actually finding the right modulo base is a process of brute force, or at least I haven't found a good way of finding the best base without an exaustive search.
 As a result, this isn't a quick process and can take a while.
 The good news is that it only needs to happen once and any results can be cached for use later.
 Potentially these results can even be pre-computed before compiling the game.

-Something to point out here is that the array indexes generated by this method will be unorder and non-consecutive.
+Something to point out here is that the array indexes generated by this method will be unordered and non-consecutive.
 Part of the trade-off of using the modulo solution is not having 100% memory efficiency and there is typically some space between entries in the array.
 This isn't ideal but it's better than storing data for 16 million colours!

 &nbsp;

-## Look-up Textures
+## Appendix: Look-up Textures

-If you use an array to contain target colours then you'll hit a limit on how many uniform registers you can use which puts a hard limit on the number of colours you can swap.
+I've been using the word "array" a lot but this solution will regularly require an array that is far larger than a shader can support.
+If you use an array to contain output colours then, due to the amount of empty space that is typical in the output colour array, you'll hit a limit on how many uniform registers you can use.
 To make matters worse, where that limit is depends massively on the hardware you're testing on!
-If you opt for an LUT instead of an array then it's even slower due to the expense of texture sampling.
+In reality, an array is unlikely to be suitable to contain the output colours.
+Instead, we can use a "look-up texture" instead of an array, also called a "LUT".
+Look-up textures are slower to access than an array but without them this solution wouldn't be viable.

+In GameMaker, we could either use a sprite to contain this look-up texture or - more practically - we can use a surface.
+We make the look-up texture available to the palette swap shader by binding it as a sampler.
+For the implementation in this repo, each row of the surface is an entry in an array where the index of the array is the y-axis in the surface.
+Multiple palette can be stored on the surface by using different columns, effectively making the surface a 2D array.